 You might also like my vegan sweet potato pancakes!

 - Letting the batter rest for 10 minutes before making the pancakes makes them extra tender.
 It's definitely worth it but you can skip this step if you're short on time!

 - You can make these ahead and keep them warm in the oven.
 Turn your oven to the lowest heat (usually 180-200 degrees F) and place cooked pancakes on a heat-safe plate.
 Place in the oven until ready to eat (I usually do this for no more than two hours for best quality).

-- Serving ideas: Enjoy a diner-style vegan breakfast with tofu scramble and tempeh bacon or keep it simple with a dollop of your favorite nut butter.
+- Serving ideas: Enjoy a diner-style vegan breakfast with tofu scramble and tempeh bacon or vegan sausage.
+Or keep it simple with a dollop of your favorite nut butter.

 Yes!
 Pancakes freeze well.
 Place cooked pancakes in a freeze safe container.
 Place layers of wax paper between pancakes to prevent sticking.

 Keep refrigerated in a closed container for 3-4 days.
 Reheat in a skillet over low heat, flipping as needed for even reheating.